Run your own business and need a headshot for your website or social media?

 #6 What editing do you do?

 Looking at a photographer’s portfolio should give you an idea of the style and level of editing they do on their headshots.
 There may be dark shadows and lines to minimise around the eye area, as well as a few stray hairs or blemishes.
 For corporate headshots the look should be professional and natural rather than airbrushed.

 My headshot clients include: Marsons Solicitors | Wellers Law Group | Baxter & Co Accountants | GE Digital | Seven Dials City PR | Heart Valve Voice | White Raft Consulting | Business Rhino Accountants | Empower Development | Lee Townsend Website Content Solutions | Jane Rogers PR | AH Yoga | In-Indigo Ltd | Author, speaker and coach Sherry Bevan.

-For more of my photography tips and details of special offers you can sign up to my newsletter below.
-My emails are occasional so won’t clog up your inbox – I hate spam as much as you do and I promise never to share your details with anyone else.
+For more of my photography tips and details of special offers you can sign up to my emails below.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.